jeeliz/jeelizPupillometry/README.md

 * Adjust the lens (2 settings : zoom and focus) in order to have an image not blurry (the edge border detection in red can help you to find a good setting),
 * The face image should be centered and your face should be detected,
 * Adjust the 3 first sliders about the Iris detection and segmentation.
 At the end the Iris should be detected and cropped correctly.
 The result should be stabilized,
-* Adjust the lighting (the red lights position) so that the pupil should be black, without too strong reflections, and the iris should be sufficiently illuminated to be separable from the pupil,
+* Adjust the lighting (the red lights position) so that the pupil should be black, without too strong reflections, and the iris should be sufficiently illuminated to be separable from the pupil.
+You can also play with the camera settings (with Linux/Debian, launch `v4l2ucp /dev/video1` and replace automatic exposure with manual one.
+[This a screenshot of our settings](/images/screenshots/v4l2ucp.png)),
 * Adjust the last slider, the *Pupil detect sensitivity*.
 The detection of the pupil is shown by a lime circle on the iris view.